aaupov/aaupov.github.io/_posts/2022-11-12-bolt-chromium.md

 Meaning it's about xxxMB in size!

 ## Pre-BOLT Chromium binary
-In order to enable function reordering, one of <s>two</s>the most important optimizations, the input binary needs to have .text relocations preserved by the linker.
+In order to enable function reordering, one of the most important optimizations, the input binary needs to have .text relocations preserved by the linker.

 I had to tweak build configuration to actually achieve this: